BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Data-Efficient System Discovery with Active Learning

-Given the limited complexity of the sample size inherent to AL settings, we employ the \textit{Metropolis adjusted Langevin algorithm} (MALA) with exact gradients via LAPD, which serves as a computationally efficient single-chain alternative to reSGLD.
+Having demonstrated the robustness of BLADE with sufficient data in Section \ref{section:experiment}, we now evaluate its performance in data-scarce scenarios with AL. Given the limited complexity of the sample size inherent to AL settings, we employ the \textit{Metropolis adjusted Langevin algorithm} (MALA) with exact gradients via BLADE, which serves as a computationally efficient single-chain alternative to reSGLD \citep{chewi2021optimal,dwivedi2019log}.